 Prof. Kamat is an Associate Professor in the Department of Educational Policy Research and Administration.
 She received her B.A. at Sophia College, Bombay, India, 1985; M.A.; The Tata Institute of Social Science, Bombay, India, 1988; Ph.D., University of Pittsburgh, 1998.
 Her professional interests include globalization and education; critical theory; gender analysis and South Asia.
 She can be reached at firstname.lastname@example.org.

-Prof. Kang is an Assistant Professor of the Women, Gender, Sexuality Studies Department.
+Prof. Kang is an Associate Professor of the Women, Gender, Sexuality Studies Department and is affiliated with the Sociology Department.
 She received her B.A. magna cum laude in Social Studies at Harvard University and her M.A. and Ph.D. in Sociology at New York University, 2001.
-She arrived at UMass in the fall of 2003 and teaches in the Women's Studies program and is affiliated with the Sociology Department.
-Her research is on Asian immigrant women's work in the service economy and her upcoming book, The Managed Hand: Race, Gender, and the Body in Beauty Service Work, focuses on Korean women in the nail salon industry.
+Her research is on Asian immigrant women's work in the service economy and her book, The Managed Hand: Race, Gender, and the Body in Beauty Service Work, focuses on Korean women in the nail salon industry and won multiple awards from several academic associations.
 Her other areas of interest are the social construction of race, gender and class, Asian American activism, second generation families, and ethnography.
 She also teaches a course on "Asian American Women: Gender, Race and Immigration."
-She can be reached at firstname.lastname@example.org or 413-577-0710.
+She can be reached at email@example.com or 413-577-0710.

 Lecturer in Chinese, Herter 530, 413-545-6684, email@example.com